 2.7 The Evelyn Richardson Non-Fiction Award is awarded for a book of creative non-fiction by a Nova Scotian writer (as defined in 2.3) published in 2016.

 2.8 The following are not eligible submissions for the East Coast Literary Awards: co-authored books for which one of the writers does not meet residency requirements; books for which the applicant writer has written only an introduction; anthologies; selected or collected works; reissued books from a previous submission year; unpublished manuscripts; books less than 48 pages in length.

 1. Four copies of each nominated book.
 In the event a title is shortlisted, the publisher will be expected to provide an additional two copies.

-***NOTE: Publishers submitting multiple titles, please include one letter per entry.
+***NOTE: Publishers submitting multiple titles must include one submission form per entry.
 A single cheque for all entry fees is acceptable.

-3.6 Complete submissions must be mailed to the Writers’ Federation of Nova Scotia at the following address and postmarked no later than the December 4, 2015 submission deadline.
-Mail submissions and the required entry fee (defined in section 3.2) to:
+3.5 Complete submissions must be mailed to the Writers’ Federation of Nova Scotia at the following address and postmarked no later than the November 1, 2016 submission deadline.
+Mail submissions and the required entry fee (see section 3.1) to:

 Writers' Federation of Nova Scotia